chriscdn/RHTools/readme.md

 [@chriscdn](http://twitter.com/chriscdn)

 ## License
-RHManagedObject is available under the MIT license.
+All source available under the MIT license.
 See the LICENSE file for more info.